 - Allows one saddle to be used on multiple horses

-- Compensates for the changing horses back (different levels of conditioning, natural development over the season and development over the horse’s lifetime)
+- Compensates for a horse’s changing back (different levels of conditioning, natural development over the season and development over the horse’s lifetime)

 Thin: Thin is important!

-- 4 different material densities creates a thinner pad with greater shock absorption than a pad twice as thick
+- 4 different material densities create a thinner pad with greater shock absorption than a pad twice as thick

 Reversible: Effective & Stylish